Disclaimer: This post is sponsored by Hanes. However, all opinions are my own. Thank you, Hanes, for providing this giveaway for my readers!

 However, I will be the first to say that chaos is always present in our home.
 Teach structure and stay accountable but also, don’t stress yourself if things aren’t going perfectly.

-If you are getting the lessons done and your kids are fed, happy, and alive by the end of the day, job well done my fellow homeschool hero!
+If you are getting the lessons done and your kids are fed, happy, and alive by the end of the day, then job well done!

 Homeschool Morning Routine